tsugiproject/tsugi/README_POSTGRESQL.md

 you do not have to change your SQL or PHP code *at all* beyond adding the Meta information.
 And if you are using the `last_insert_id()` trick you simply have to remove it to become portable.

+Note that the substitution values `:context_sha256` and `:key_id` must match the column names of the logical keys *exactly* because we need these values for SELECT statements that will be auto generated to implement UPSERT in PostgreSQL.

 Handling Prepared Statements
 ----------------------------

 The `queryDie()` and `queryReturnError()` automatically do a lot of transformation to support UPSERT use cases.
 But sometimes you need to use `prepare()` and `execute()` explicitly.
 You are responsibile for writing portable code when using `prepare()` and `execute()`.
-For example in the following code from the Tsugi's Blob support, you can see the check for PgSQL and adding the RETURNING clause:
+For example in the following code from the Tsugi's BlobUtil support, you can see the check for PgSQL and adding the RETURNING clause:

                 $fp = fopen($filename, "rb");